-From the photographer’s point of view, the colour scheme can be highlighted throughout the pictures.
+From your Liverpool wedding photographer’s point of view, the colour scheme can be highlighted throughout the pictures.
 A pretty effect for photos is black and white, where one element of the picture is left in colour, thus highlighting the whole theme.
 For example, this can be a snap of the reception all laid out with only the table decorations in colour, or the groom and ushers with their buttonholes highlighted.
 When speaking with the wedding photographer, ask to see examples of how they have done this previously.

 To help you pick, here are some popular colour schemes: